arcenerea/Arcenerea/README.md

 IT professional with hands-on experience in **systems administration**, **infrastructure automation** and **cloud platforms**.
 I build reliable, well-documented systems that reduce manual workload, minimise human error and keep services running.

-Comfortable working independently in Linux environments, scripting in Bash and Python, deploying infrastructure as code with Ansible and Terraform, and managing CI/CD pipelines end to end.
+Comfortable working independently in Linux and Windows environments, scripting in Bash and Python, deploying infrastructure as code with Ansible and Terraform, and managing CI/CD pipelines end to end.
 I value clean documentation and proactive problem-solving.

 ---